 1. The first post office was in a bar.

 The very first post office in colonial America was established in 1639 in the Boston home—which was also a tavern that sold “stronge water”—of a man named Richard Fairbanks.
-Find out what else your postal carrier isn’t telling you.

 2. American newspapers largely owe their existence to the post office.

 As part of the Post Office Act of 1792, newspapers—which were seen by the Founding Fathers as essential for maintaining an educated citizenry by spreading information—were permitted to be mailed at extremely low rates.
 The result: By the start of the 19th century, newspapers made up the bulk of the U.S. mail.
 In 1840, 91 percent of white American adults could read, and this impressive literacy rate was attributed in part to the widespread availability of newspapers.
+Here are 23 other things your postal carrier isn’t telling you.

 3. The same Post Office Act imposed the harshest of penalties—death!—on mail thieves.

 Because the U.S. mail was the only official way to send money, this severe punishment was less a reflection of the government’s cruelty and more an indication of the importance of safe postal delivery.
 Congress soon reconsidered, and in 1799, stealing mail for first-time offenders was punishable by a public whipping and a prison sentence of up to 10 years.
 However, second offenders were still subject to death, which was unchanged until 1872.
-These are the most bizarre laws in America.

 4. The Postmaster General was once a semi-celebrity.

 The job was viewed as so critical to a young United States that John McLean, Postmaster General from 1823 to 1829, reported directly to President James Monroe and then to President John Quincy Adams.
 His next position after Postmaster General?
 U.S. Supreme Court Justice.
 In later years, he was viewed as a serious presidential candidate.
+Here are 12 unusual things postal carriers see every day.

 5. For 141 years, getting a job at the U.S. postal system depended on one thing: connections.

 Beginning with Thomas Jefferson’s presidency (1801-1809), it became a tradition—albeit an unethical one—for the winning candidate to fire a significant swath of federal employees and replace them with party loyalists.
 Then, when Andrew Jackson was elected to the Oval Office in 1828, he went further and tied this political perk to the postal service, which at the time accounted for 75 percent of all civilian federal employees.
 He made it customary for the new president to fire many of the postal workers and hand out the positions to supporters.
 Astonishingly, this practice continued all the way until 1969 when it was abolished by President Richard Nixon.
 This, at least, was one form of corruption that he could not take.
-Learn some more surprising legacies of US presidents.

 6. The Postmaster General used to be in the line of succession to the Presidency.

 President Jackson also decided that the Postmaster General should sit in the Cabinet, thereby putting the office on the same level as the Secretaries of War, Treasury, and State—and putting the PG in contention to be the Commander in Chief.
 True, the Postmaster General was last in line, but that still put him or her a heartbeat, or dozen, away.
 The Postmaster General was finally removed from the Cabinet and from succession in 1971.
+These are 10 of the craziest things people have ever shipped.

 7. Until the mid-19th century, recipients—not senders—usually had to pay for postage on the letters they received.